 RADIATE aims to provide easy, flexible and efficient access to researchers from academia and industry to European ion beam facilities.
-Over the course of the project’s run-time, more than 15.800 hours of transnational access (TA) will be offered at 11 of RADIATE’s project partners.
+Over the course of the project’s run-time, more than 15.800 hours of transnational access (TA) will be offered by 14 RADIATE’s project partners.
+First statistics on transnational access are published here.

 Through transnational access, RADIATE is able to offer a wide range of ion beams of all stable elements in the periodic table from low to high ion energies.
 RADIATE unifies diverse but complementary facilities across Europe and creates a coherent network.